Bonfida/solana-name-service-guide/README.md

 ### Registration

-Unregistered domains can be registered using the following instructions:
+Unregistered domains can be registered using the SDK `@bonfida/spl-name-service` with the following instructions:

 ```js
 import { registerDomainName } from "@bonfida/spl-name-service";